mercycorps/InvestMap/source/tour/06-spin-boldack-partners/index.html.md

   'More on Partnerships': 'partnerships'
 ---

-INVEST participants are paired with Businesses involved in high demand markets including Education, Sewing/Tailoring, Metal work and Healthcare.
+INVEST participants are paired with businesses involved in high demand markets including Education, Sewing/Tailoring, Metal work and Healthcare.